ids1024/wikicurses/README.md

 Wikicurses
 ==========

-A simple curses interface for accessing Wikipedia.
+A simple curses interface for MediaWiki sites such as Wikipedia.

 This was originally a fork of [cliwiki](https://github.com/AnirudhBhat/cliWiki.py).